-"People with advanced urothelial cancer - an aggressive disease - who have progressed on prior therapy need more treatment options that can help to control their disease," said Levi Garraway, M.D., Ph.D., senior vice president, global development and medical affairs, Lilly Oncology.
+"People with advanced urothelial carcinoma who experience disease progression urgently need treatment options that can control the disease - to help stop or slow the cancer from growing and spreading," said Levi Garraway, M.D., Ph.D., senior vice president, global development and medical affairs, Lilly Oncology.
+"Although this study didn't reach statistical significance for overall survival, we are encouraged by the totality of the RANGE results and look forward to reviewing the data with internal and external experts to determine next steps."